-If you’re filing early, remember that HMRC will calculate the amount you owe based on the figures you’ve provided.
-If you end up overpaying, HMRC will notify you and refund you the difference relatively quickly (we say ‘relatively’ – after all, it’s HMRC).
+TOP TIP: If you’re filing early, remember that HMRC will calculate the amount you owe based on the figures you’ve provided.
+If you end up overpaying, HMRC will notify you and refund you the difference relatively quickly.
 You can bank the extra cash, put it towards the following year’s tax, or treat yourself to a buying spree.

-But just because you CAN, it doesn’t mean you HAVE to.
-There’s lots of things we’re all perfectly capable of doing, yet choose to outsource.
+There are lots of things we’re all perfectly capable of doing, yet choose to outsource.
 For example, we could make a coffee at home, but picking one up on the way to work is easier (plus, they have all those extra milk options).
-We could argue with our partners about emptying the rubbish, but paying a reliable cleaner to sort it means our bins will be out on the curb the night before the council show up (or don’t, depending on if there’s a light dusting of snow…).
+We could argue with our partners about emptying the rubbish, but paying a reliable cleaner to sort it means our bins will be out on the curb the night before collection day.

 We make these choices based on how much effort and time doing it ourselves will cost us, versus how much money we’ll spend offloading it to someone else.